findy-network/findy-network.github.io/content/en/blog/trust-chain/index.md

 The FIDO2 standard documentation describes a perfect solution for our needs which made our authenticator stateless.
-You give the other party your public key, but you give your private key as well in your `credential ID`.
+You give the other party your public key, but you give your private key in your `credential ID`.
 It might first sound crazy, but it's genius indeed.

 Hold on!
 That cannot be?